Working hours management best practices

 A: When automatic scheduling rules exist, but the brand decides to go back to manual mode, the ETTR changes according to the manual configuration.

-In the example above: If it’s currently the off hours and an online agent answers a messaging conversation, the consumer will still get the ETTR as if the account is currently off.
+In the example above: If it’s currently off-hours and an online agent answers a messaging conversation, the consumer will still get the ETTR as if the account is currently off.

 Engagements are displayed to consumers based on their related campaign timeframe only.
 If your campaign timeframe matches the workdays configuration, engagements will not be displayed.
 However, if you created a campaign available 24/7, it will still be displayed to consumers (even during off hours), and the ETTR messages will be displayed accordingly.